Elementary and Middle School Students Showcase Creations at 13th Annual Contest

 An educational outreach endeavor for third- through eighth-graders from Houston and its surrounding areas, the contest was developed to spark students’ interest in science, technology, engineering and math (STEM).
 Showing how STEM fields offer exciting, relevant and accessible career paths, this contest offers hands-on projects that provide very true-to-life results, encouraging children to take learning beyond the textbook.

 Guest Speaker from NASA JPL

-Rocket scientist Randii Wessen from NASA’s Jet Propulsion Laboratory will cap off the event as this year’s award ceremony speaker and presenter.
-Following the student celebration, Wessen will be featured at a talk and dinner hosted by the Houston chapter of the American Institute of Aeronautics and Astronautics (AIAA), speaking about his experience with Mars rovers.
+Rocket scientist Randii Wessen from NASA’s Jet Propulsion Laboratory capped off the event as this year’s award ceremony speaker and presenter.
+Following the student celebration, Wessen was featured at a talk and dinner hosted by the Houston chapter of the American Institute of Aeronautics and Astronautics (AIAA), speaking about his experience with Mars rovers.